alu-rwa-dsa/summative-project-2022-summative_project_group_27/README.md

 Dera's Car Wash Management System is a simple app with a TKinter GUI.
 It allows users to add cars to the queue, remove, check finances (of each car washed), and exit the app with the data saved.
+This app is beneficial to everyday small businesses that have a need for tracking orders and updating processes.
+The solution is designed not only to be user friendly but can be implemented across other services asides a car wash system (restaurants for example), with changing a few lines of code.

 ![](assets/logo.png)